NASA Has a Way to Cut Your Flight Time in Half

 Re: (Score:2)

 Sonic boom was never a problem.
 Fuel cost was.
-(Score:4, Interesting)
+(Score:3, Interesting)

 But.. the fuel cost is really high and when the oil price shot through the roof, there is no way commercial super sonic transport could become a success.
 Supersonic transports are coming back, this time as small 20 seater or smaller targeting the super rich.
 There was an Airbus concept a couple of years ago.
 Now an American trial balloon.

-Sonic boom was definitely the problem (Score:3)
+Sonic boom was definitely the problem (Score:5, Insightful)

 The sonic boom is not really an issue.
 The actual sonic boom from Concorde at cruise altitude...posed no real risk.